woodypowr5/calendarApp/README.md

 Maven 3.x is required to build this project
 The project has the following structure:

-  calendarApp - parent project
+* calendarApp - parent project
-    |-calendar-client - module that contains the AngularJS code
+  * calendar-client - module that contains the AngularJS code
-    |-calendar-server - module that contains the Java backend code
+  * calendar-server - module that contains the Java backend code

 ## Development server